databricks/databricks-sdk-py/docs/workspace/pipelines/pipelines.rst

         :param filters: :class:`Filters` (optional)
           Filters on which Pipeline packages to include in the deployed graph.
         :param gateway_definition: :class:`IngestionGatewayPipelineDefinition` (optional)
-          The definition of a gateway pipeline to support CDC.
+          The definition of a gateway pipeline to support change data capture.
         :param id: str (optional)
           Unique identifier for this pipeline.
         :param ingestion_definition: :class:`IngestionPipelineDefinition` (optional)